pf1219/StroCate/README.md

 ### Settings
 #### Allign Error
-* Set this value based on how accurate you are in alligning crosshair accurately
+* Set this value based on how accurate you are in alligning crosshair with eye of ender.
   - Smaller value → Assumes accurate crosshair allignment → More confident prediction
   - Bigger value → Assumes less accurate crosshair allignment → Less confident prediction
 * General tip